 What’s the best work environment?

-Is there an ideal work environment?
+..and is there an ideal working environment?

-What does that look like and what does that mean for employee happiness, mood and engagement?
+And what does that mean for employee happiness, mood and engagement?

 Being an introvert who worked best in quieter environments without distractions, she was not loving this idea.

-She worked in an office that was a lot quieter with very few other people, or even worse when she worked from home.
+She worked in an office that was a lot quieter with very few other people.
+She was even less efficient when she worked from home.

 She thrived on collaboration and speaking with co-workers.